yaapu/FrskyTelemetryScript/README.md

 To compile your own version you must first preprocess the SOURCES/yaapu0.lua script with the pproc.lua preprocessor.
 Details on the preprocessor can be found [here](https://gist.github.com/incinirate/d52e03f453df94a65e1335d9c36d114e)

-There are many #define each activates a specific feature of the script.

 You need a working lua interpreter for this to work.
 On a command line simply run "lua pproc.lua yaapu0.lua yaapu9.lua"